 Time Blocking is not a new concept.
-I’ve been singing the praises of using time blocking schedules for years!
+I’ve been singing the praises of using time-blocking schedules for years!
 If you’re feeling overwhelmed and struggling to get through your to-do list you might want to consider trying Time Blocking for a few weeks and see how it helps.

 After several years and several thousand downloads (wow!)
 I’m finally redesigning the templates to hope to offer various styles and options.
 My hope is that you will find a template that you enjoy using and that it helps you to feel more focused.
 Today I’m sharing my newest template.

-If you’re new here:
+If you’re new here, start with these posts:

 - Time Blocking 101 – Get Started Here